 - Mollie Bean in The Guns of the South combines this with Sweet Polly Oliver.
 Note she's based on a real person.

-- A brothel owned by one of these shows up in the third Codex Alera book, Captain's Fury.
-Tavi tends to use it just for the bath.
-After most of the command structure of his Legion's blown up by Canim sorcery, he hires the madam, who's shown to be a keen businesswoman and good with people, as his Tribune Logistica - basically, supply officer.
+- A brothel owned by one of these shows up in the third book, Captain's Fury.
+Tavi tends to use it just for the bath (due to his immediate superior placing him on indefinite latrine duty for thwarting his embezzlement scheme, Tavi was seriously in need of a bath regularly).
+After most of the command structure of his Legion is blown up by Canim sorcery, he hires the madam, who's shown to be a keen businesswoman and good with people, as his Tribune Logistica—basically, supply officer.

 - Because of how crafting works, the prostitutes themselves are relatively strong earthcrafters (because you can inspire lust with earthcraft ... we don't know either but that's how it works).
 When Tavi needs to build large defensive emplacements, he drafts the prostitutes.